anees-mohamed-ar/QR_Code/README.md

-# QR Code Project
+# QR Code application

-This project lets you generate and scan QR codes.
+This application lets you generate and scan QR codes.
 It also supports compressing and decompressing text to fit larger content into QR codes.

 ## Features